Lab Members

 Google Scholar

+Volker is a computational biologist, cancer researcher, and principal investigator of the Hovestadt lab at Dana-Farber Cancer Institute.
+His main research interest is the genomic characterization of childhood brain tumors and leukemias, with the goal to better understand their developmental origins and tumor driving mechanisms.
 Volker grew up in southern Germany and studied Biochemistry and Systems Biology at ETH Zurich in Switzerland.
 He then performed his PhD research with Dr. Peter Lichter at the German Cancer Research Center in Heidelberg, Germany.
 Volker set foot in Boston when joining the lab of Dr. Brad Bernstein at Massachusetts General Hospital and the Broad Institute as a postdoctoral fellow in 2016.
-When not studying cancer genomes, Volker is often found outside enjoying American life with his three little kids.
+When not studying cancer genomes, Volker is often found outside enjoying American life with his three kids.

 Salvatore Benfatto, PhD